AgileVentures/av-static-website/source/blog_articles/2017-10-11-av-ecosystem-review-late-to-the-blogface.html.markdown

 ![](https://dl.dropbox.com/s/998m7v4fzmc747h/Screenshot%202017-10-11%2010.33.29.png?dl=1)

-but it makes no sense in the context of the skype chat.
+but it makes no sense in the context of the Slack chat.
 We did have one member a bit confused by the new syntax, since the direct links to the hangouts etc. were no longer visible.
 Not ideal - perhaps we need a click to join message?
 What I'd really like to work out is where in the code flow the date/timestamp is getting added to the event instance title ... a little search and I think it's being set in the form that starts the event instance in the event show page, which uses a topic helper in the EventHelper:

 ```rb
 def topic(event, event_schedule)